mickelfeng/php-build/README.md

 To build a definition pass it as the <var>definition</var> argument and the path where you want to place the compiled artifacts as <var>prefix</var> argument.

+You can pass additionnal GCC flags using the <var>cflags</var> parameter.
+For example, tune the optimization parameter by passing -O

+Also, it is possible to play with make options.
+Use the <var>makeflags</var>
+parameter for that.
+For example, you can parralelize jobs in threads using -j and -l.

 **Important:** You *cannot* move the <var>prefix</var> folder afterwards.
 All paths are written *absolute* to all